hotwax2016/100DaysOfCloud-repo/Journey/001/Readme.md

 ## Game Plan

 I found this [great tutorial](https://serverless-stack.com/) on creating serverless applications in AWS.
-My plan is to follow up with the tutorial and create my fist serverless application a week.
+I plan to follow up with the tutorial and create my first serverless application in a week.

 ## Social Proof